PDLT-University-of-York/test-split-site/docs/ultra/test.md

     - Randomises the order of all questions in the Test.
     - If pages used, questions are randomised within the page.
-    - Questions must be able to appear in any order (ie. do not refer to earlier questions).
+    - Questions must work in any order (ie. do not refer to earlier questions).

     **Answers**

     - Randomises the order of MCQ answer options for relevant questions.
-    - Don't use 'A and B are correct' type answers; use 'All other options are correct' or set multiple correct answers instead.
+    - Answers must work in any order.
+Don't use 'A and B are correct' type answers; use 'All other options are correct' or set multiple correct answers instead.

     **Pages**